BBA TEACHER CERTIFICATION 2018 PROGRAM

 LEVEL B: 4th & 5th year of study (intermediate level): Develops more complex methods in executing movements and combinations.
 Furthers the development of musicality, expression, and the artistic personality.

 LEVEL C: 6th, 7th, & 8th year of study (advanced level): Develops and subsequently tests the program material.
 Covers virtuoso techniques, as well as the expansion and formation of individual students’ progress and talents.
+NEW: Includes Introduction to Partnering.

 The course exam is designed as a review of the materials learned.
 Participants are expected to apply their acquired knowledge by preparing several combinations and demonstrating them to the class.
 The assignments will vary depending on the participant’s certification level.